The Tug Valley ARH Auxiliary recently launched their Angel of Hope Project for patients undergoing chemotherapy treatments at their hospital.

-Appalachian Regional Healthcare (ARH) celebrated National Volunteer Week at Pine Mountain State Park and Resort with over 100 hospital volunteers being recognized as their “favorite stars.”
+ARH celebrated National Volunteer Week at Pine Mountain State Park and Resort.

-According to the National Sleep Foundation, there is a recommended number of hours that you should sleep each night to maintain good health.
-Therefore, it’s important to ask yourself this question: what’s my sleep number most nights?
+The National Sleep Foundation states a recommended number of hours of sleep each night to maintain good health.
+Therefore, it’s important to ask yourself: what’s my sleep number most nights?

 Middlesboro ARH Hospital partnered with Southeast Kentucky Community and Technical College (SKCTC) to host a celebration of Easter miracles recently at their Middlesboro campus.